gardener/gardenctl-v2/docs/help/gardenctl_ssh-patch.md

 ### Options

 ```
       --cidr stringArray                 CIDRs to allow access to the bastion host; if not given, your system's public IPs (v4 and v6) are auto-detected.
       --control-plane                    target control plane of shoot, use together with shoot argument
       --garden string                    target the given garden cluster
   -h, --help                             help for ssh-patch
+      --kubeconfig-access-level string   Override default kubeconfig access level for shoots/managed-seeds.
+One of "admin", "viewer", "auto".
       --project string                   target the given project
       --seed string                      target the given seed cluster
       --shoot string                     target the given shoot cluster
 ```

 ### Options inherited from parent commands